OxHainan/cloak-docs/docs/source/develop/cloak-language.rst

         return pubBalances[owner];
     }

-It is noteworthy that function in CLOAK also has privacy types according to its data privacy types.
+It is noteworthy that the function in CLOAK also has privacy types according to its data privacy types.
 Typically, there are three function types.

 * PUB, public, iff all data privacy types are **@all**.

-* CT, confidential transaction, iff only one private expression exists but not owned by TEE.
+* CT, confidential transaction, iff only one private expression exists but is not owned by TEE.

 * MPT, multi-party transaction, iff one involves variables from different parties.

 ------------------------
 A Simple CLOAK contract
 ------------------------
-CLOAK contract is similar to traditional solidity smart contract.
+CLOAK contract is similar to a traditional solidity smart contract.
 Let us begin with a simple example that supports Multi-Party Transaction(MPT) with different privacy policies.
 It is fine if you do not understand everything right now, we will go into more detail later.

 .. code-block::